diffix/pg_diffix/README.md

 1. Issue utility statements like `COPY` and `ALTER TABLE`, beside a few allowlisted ones, are not allowed (unless superuser).
 2. Data in the `pg_catalog` schema like `pg_stats`, `pg_user_functions`, or `pg_class` is not accessible (unless superuser).
 3. Selected subset of less frequently used PostgreSQL query features like `EXISTS` or `NULLIF` are disabled.
-4. Inheritance involving a sensitive table is not allowed.
+4. Inheritance involving a personal table is not allowed.
-5. Some of the output of `EXPLAIN` for queries involving a sensitive table is censored (unless superuser).
+5. Some of the output of `EXPLAIN` for queries involving a personal table is censored (unless superuser).

 **NOTE** If any of the currently blocked features is necessary for your use case, open an issue and let us know.

-Row level security (RLS) can be enabled and used on sensitive tables.
+Row level security (RLS) can be enabled and used on personal tables.
 It is advised that the active policies are vetted from the point of view of anonymity.

 It is also strongly advised to vet any other extensions which are enabled alongside `pg_diffix`, as well as any user-defined functions and aggregate functions.